Timfts/plants-store/README.md

 ## Plants store app

-This project has been made as an personal case study to explore vanilla web technologies and some motion design experimentation.
+This project has been made as a personal case study to explore vanilla web technologies and some motion design experimentation.

 - handlebars has been used to split html templates